Milo175/UTMB-Analysis-Pommeret/README.md

 Website: [click here to go to the website](https://utmb.world/runner/7829.ludovic.pommeret)

 #### Limitation of the dataset
-This dataset contains 129 race results, which represents a relatively small sample size.
+This dataset contains 129 race results, which represents a **relatively small sample size**.
 While this allows for meaningful exploratory analysis, the findings should be interpreted with caution.
 The primary objective of this project was to strengthen and demonstrate proficiency in MySQL.
+In addition, **the dataset includes a limited number of variables**.
+Since race performance is dependant on countless factors (e.g., nutrition, sleep quality, injuries, weather conditions), the insights derived from performance-related questions in this project should be **interpreted as correlations rather than causations**.

 That said, the analysis may still uncover interesting patterns or soft predictors worth exploring further.
 These insights should be considered as hypotheses rather than definitive conclusions — ideally validated with a larger dataset or additional performance metrics.
 Whether you're a data enthusiast or Ludovic Pommeret himself, take the results as an invitation to investigate, not as final truths.